 Vanderbilt improves to 12-3 (1-0 SEC) with the win.
 The Commodores will next visit Alabama on Wednesday.
 Florida falls to 11-4 (0-1 SEC) will host Kentucky on Tuesday.
 Vanderbilt now leads the all-time series with Florida, 62-56.

-improves to 12-3 (1-0 SEC) with the win.
-The Commodores will next visit
+Vanderbilt improves to 12-3 (1-0 SEC) with the win.
+The Commodores will next visit Alabama on Wednesday.
+Florida falls to 11-4 (0-1 SEC) and hosts Kentucky on Tuesday.

 Vanderbilt center A. J. Ogilvy (4) lays in a shot as he is defended by Florida's Dan Werner (21) during the second half of an NCAA basketball game on Saturday, Jan.
 9, 2010 in Nashville, Tenn.
 Florida forward Alex Tyus (23) is at right.
 Ogilvy led Vanderbilt with 24 points in their 95-87 win.
 (AP Photo/Mark Humphrey)